ZhengxiangShi/DePT/README.md

 Additionally, you can add the argument `--peft_model_id` to initialize the soft prompt and the pair of low-rank matrices with the pretrained prompt vectors.
 You can add the argument `--k_shot_examples` to specify the number of examples used for the few-shot learning.

+As we dicussed in the paper, one of the potential limitations of this work is the introduction of extra hyperparameters for tuning, *e.g.*, the learning rate of the low-rank matrices and training steps.
+This might introduce some additional computational overhead during the hyperparameter optimization phase of model training.
+It is important to search over all these hyperparameters to get the optimal performance.
+However, it is important to note that the model training process is a one-time event, while model inference is not.
+In this context, the efficiency benefits of our method become especially valuable.

 ## Bugs or questions?
 If you have any questions regarding the code or the paper, please feel free to reach out to Zhengxiang at `zhengxiang.shi.19@ucl.ac.uk`.
 If you experience any difficulties while using the code or need to report a bug, feel free to open an issue.
 We kindly ask that you provide detailed information about the problem to help us provide effective support.